 Is ultrasound safe, and what are the alternative diagnostic modalities in pregnancy?

 What are the clinical indications for POCUS in the second and third trimesters of pregnancy?
 The concept that POCUS should remain goal-directed helps define its appropriate use in the latter part of pregnancy.
-In this setting, the focused concept takes on particular importance for the ...
+In this setting, the focused concept takes on particular importance ...